 Payment in full is due by 4:30 pm on the published due date each term.
 If you are in good financial standing, you may also choose to enroll in a deferred payment plan and pay 50% of the tuition and fees due by the due date.
 Not paying in full or failure to enroll in the deferred payment plan will result in your course schedule being cancelled.

 Students, you can log into MyUTK and give third parties—for instance, your parents or an employer—access to your account so they can make payments.
-UT cannot share your financial records with third parties unless you give written consent.
-Get the Directions for Authorization
+UT cannot share your financial records with third parties unless you give authorization.

 This method allows you or your authorized users to pay tuition, fees, and other charges directly from a checking account.
 You may also schedule payments from the account.
-There’s no service charge for e-checks.
+There is no service charge for e-checks.

 Credit or Debit Cards

 There is a 2.75% service fee for these payments.
 UT has a contract with an outside vendor to provide this service.
 The vendor retains the fee in full.

 Pay at One Stop